pinchio/moji-web/README.md

 - save count for each emoji (this is the number of times someone else cloned it)
 - attribution back to original
 - use image_url when creating emoji

+- move out validation logic

+- put something on home page that's not an upload form.